Quick. Best. Affordable.

 Exporters must: -

-- Maintain active membership with the issuing council
+• Maintain an active membership with the issuing council

-Failure to renew may result in denial of export benefits under the FTP.
+Failure to renew may result in the denial of export benefits under the FTP.

 RCMC for Service Exporters